Preveal Data Report · Q1–Q2 2026 · The Hidden Data Issue

 Happiness Score vs Anxiety Prevalence — Selected Countries World Happiness Report 2026 × Global Mental Health Crisis Index 2026 Anxiety % Happiness (scaled) Finland 🇫🇮 7.76 happy 3.1% anxious USA 🇺🇸 6.82 happy 7.7% anxious Brazil 🇧🇷 6.08 happy 9.3% anxious Portugal 🇵🇹 6.24 happy 8.7% anxious Japan 🇯🇵 6.13 happy 4.7% anxious Sources: World Happiness Report 2026 / Global Mental Health Crisis Index 2026 dataset

-Happiness score vs anxiety prevalence.
-Sources: World Happiness Report 2026 and Global Mental Health Crisis Index 2026 dataset
+Fig. 3 — Happiness score vs anxiety prevalence.
+The United States ranks 23rd for happiness but shows 7.7% anxiety prevalence.
+Brazil scores 6.08 happiness while carrying 9.3% anxiety.
+Sources: World Happiness Report 2026 and Global Mental Health Crisis Index 2026.

 For individuals